-Rich, aromatic and packed with onions, you can use this curry broth to make your favourite Indian restaurant style curry sauces.
+Rich, aromatic and packed with onions, you can use this curry broth to make all your favourite Indian takeaway style curry sauces.

 Indian restaurants and takeaways offering ‘British Indian’ style curry sauces typically use a spiced base gravy to create their sauces.
 In England this base gravy is often thin and is thickened whilst the final curry cooks along with ‘mix powder’, a variety of fragrant spices.
 In contrast, this Scottish style curry ‘broth’ recipe creates a much thicker gravy, almost like a concentrated curry.
 The result is a a rich, flavour packed gravy that you can use in all manner of curry sauces.
 Korma, madras, patia, chasni, South Indian garlic chilli and more.